awojidetola/cofinfad-financial-dashboard/README.md

 6. Which acquisition channels and customer groups attract the greatest customer and transaction value?
 7. Which areas of the business require further investigation or present potential opportunities?

-For this project, not all the source variables were included int he final analytical model.
+For this project, not all the source variables were included in the final analytical model.
 The variables included are those that can answer the core business questions and are relevant to the stakeholders identified above.

 ## **Data Modelling**